Diamante-Smith/Active-Directory/README.md

 <br>

-- Click on ipconfig to alter this to Static instead of dynamic
+- Click on ipconfig located at the bottom to alter this to Static instead of dynamic
 <br>

 <img width="505" alt="7" src="https://github.com/user-attachments/assets/9cb9dee8-084d-4824-9912-10be5239f355" />